seojizzz/runfactor-beta.github.io/README.md

 # Prime Factorization Challenge (Competitive)
-# Leaderboard is DOWN until 12th March
+# Leaderboard is DOWN for a long time!
 [You can access the game here!](https://seojizzz.github.io/runfactor.github.io/)

 ## Objective